BorealisAI/rate_distortion/README.md

   To conform to mathematical correctness when tuning the HMC step sizes, for each setting there are two round of experiments.
 During the first round, step sizes of HMC are adaptively tuned and saved.
 During the second round, step sizes are loaded and the rate distortion curve (or BDMC gap) was computed with another random seed.

   All experiments used in the paper can be found inside [rate_distortion/hparams](rate_distortion/hparams), and you can reproduce all experiments by running the sbatch files in a particular order.
-The ordering is important becasue there are dependencies between different runs.
+The ordering is important because there are dependencies between different runs.
 The first round of HMC step-size tuning experiments must be finished before the second round of runs can load step sizes.

 - First round<br />
   All **.sh** files are sbatch files in [rate_distortion/hparams](rate_distortion/hparams) and to run them, simply
   ```
   sbatch FILENAME.sh
   ```
   Notice that if you don't already have the datasets downloaded, running multiple runs concurrently might cause interference of the data loading/downloading processes.
-So a good practive is to let the data downloding process finish before starting another runs related to the same dataset.
+So a good practice is to let the data downloading process finish before starting another runs related to the same dataset.
 This is taken care of by the following sbatch files and again it's important to wait for one to finish before starting the next.
 First run **analytical.sh** which download MNIST and train a linear VAE.
 You can also use this to check whether everything is set up properly.
 Then run **train_models.sh** to train the VAEs, and then run **first_round.sh**, and this will reproduce the first round of experiments where HMC step sizes are adaptively tuned.
 Same with BDMC gaps, run **bdmc_first_round.sh**.

 - Second round<br />
   After the first round is finished, run **second_round.sh** and it will load the saved step sizes and run the experiments again with another random seed.
 For BDMC, run **bdmc_second_round.sh**.
 If there's a "rerun" in the name of any experiment, it indicates that it's in this group.